-Save a presentation to files by calling the Presentation class Save method.
-Simply pass the file name and save format to the Save method.
-The examples that follow show how to save a presentation with Aspose.Slides for .NET using C#.
+Save a presentation to files by calling the Presentation class save method.
+Simply pass the file name and save format to the save method.
+The examples that follow show how to save a presentation with Aspose.Slides for Python via .NET using Python.

 It is possible to save a presentation to a stream by passing an output stream to the Presentation class Save method.
 There are many types of streams to which a presentation can be saved.
 In the below example we have created a new Presentation file, add text in shape and Save the presentation to the stream.

-Aspose.Slides for .NET provides a facility to set the view type for the generated presentation when it is opened in PowerPoint through the ViewProperties class.
-The LastView property is used to set the view type by using the ViewType enumerator.
+Aspose.Slides for Python via .NET provides a facility to set the view type for the generated presentation when it is opened in PowerPoint through the view_properties class.
+The last_view property is used to set the view type by using the ViewType enumerator.

 Saving Progress Updates in Percentage

 New IProgressCallback interface has been added to ISaveOptions interface and SaveOptions abstract class.
 IProgressCallback interface represents a callback object for saving progress updates in percentage.